Some Like It Hot

 - Soundtrack

 Alexandra Shipp is known for her role as the iconic mohawked super heroine 'Storm' in Twentieth Century Fox's X-Men: Apocalypse (2016), directed by Bryan Singer.
 Shipp plays a younger version of 'Storm' (originally played by Halle Berry).
 Determined to make the mutant character her own, she delivers a new spin on 'Storm,' which many media outlets boasted her as the "breakout" star of the film.
-Shipp reprised the role of 'Storm' in the next feature Dark Phoenix (2019).
+Shipp reprised the role of 'Storm' in the next feature X-Men: Dark Phoenix (2019).

 In 2018, Shipp co-starred with Nick Robinson in Fox 2000's coming-of-age story Love, Simon (2018)., based on the popular Young Adult book "Simon VS the Homo Sapien Agenda."
 She also played in Simon Kaijser's psychological thriller Spinning Man (2018), based on the novel by George Harrar.
 The next year, she had significant roles in the drama A Dog's Way Home (2019), the action thriller Shaft (2019), and comedy Jexi (2019).